 5. Other factors to consider:

 - Patients must be 15 and 69 years of age.
-(Please see Adolescent Baritric Surgery for more details).
+Learn more about Adolescent Surgery for patients ages 15-18

 - Patients must not have any uncontrolled psychological conditions.